 Significance

-With the growing effects of climate change crop yields are declining and researchers are hard at work developing new breeds of plants to thrive in the new environments.
+With the growing effects of climate change, crop yields are declining and researchers are hard at work developing new breeds of plants to thrive in the new environments.
 This project intends to provide these researchers with the tools to conduct this research more effectively and efficiently.

 Although, this project serves as a first step in the automation of leaf phenotype data collection, the defined process and developed program can be altered for other applications that require modeling of objects.
 This could include other types of research: automating food harvesting, facilitating detection of large tumors, etc. This project can serve as a first step in development in the space of object modeling with stereo images.